Skip to Site Header Skip to Main Content Skip to Footer

 The discomfort from hot flashes can be so severe that it can make sleeping difficult.
 If you experience hot flashes at night, you can learn effective strategies for reducing them.

-Save 15% off Bed Cooling Systems and Combat Menopause Symptoms
+Shop Bed Cooling Systems and Combat Menopause Symptoms

 Transform your sleep experience during menopause!
-With our Cube and Chilipad Dock Pro, an innovative menopause cooling product, you can easily adjust your bed temperature between 55º-115ºF without replacing your mattress.
+With our Chilipad Dock Pro, an innovative menopause cooling product, you can easily adjust your bed temperature between 55º-115ºF without replacing your mattress.
 Say goodbye to hot flashes and welcome relaxing sleep.

 Night Sweats